Official-MoonDao/documentation/MoonDAO/docs/Governance Model.md

 ## Proposal Flow

 1. Any MoonDAO member may create a proposal.
-To begin, you create a post in the “ideation” forum, and get feedback on your initial proposal from community members.
-Currently, we accept two proposal types: Project Proposals, and Guild Proposals.
-You may find proposal templates in the [project system](https://docs.moondao.com/projects) and [guild system](https://docs.moondao.com/guilds).
+To begin, create a post in [the ideation channel](https://discord.com/channels/914720248140279868/1027658256706961509) and get feedback on the proposal idea from community members.
+Once the idea is fully formed, you may formalize the proposal using a copy of [the official proposal template](https://docs.google.com/document/d/1p8rV9RlvFk6nAJzWh-tvroyPvasjjrvgKpyX8ibGX3I/edit?usp=sharing)
-2. Once a proposal is ready to submit, a MoonDAO Delegate (anyone with 250,000 vMOONEY) may submit the proposal to the MoonDAO Senate on your behalf.
+2. Once a proposal is ready to submit, a MoonDAO Delegate (anyone with 250,000+ vMOONEY) may submit the proposal to the MoonDAO Senate on your behalf.
-3. The Senate will do a due-diligence on the proposal, if the proposal receives more than 70% approval it moves to all the vMOONEY holders.
+3. The Senate will do a due-diligence on the proposal, if the proposal receives more than 70% approval it moves to all the vMOONEY holders in the Member House.
 Seats on the senate can not be bought, the Senate is composed of people that are leading MoonDAO projects.
 4. The vMOONEY holders vote on the proposal, if more than 70% agree it goes to the on-chain treasury for signing.
 5. The Treasury signers execute the proposal’s on-chain components (sending funds, or implementing an on-chain update to the DAO’s functions).

 ## Senate Meetings

-The [[Senate]] meets on a weekly basis to review incoming proposals, please check the calendar on the [MoonDAO Discord server](MoonDAO%20Discord%20server.md) for timing of the meeting.
+The [[Senate]] meets on a weekly basis (at the Town Hall event) to review incoming proposals, please check [the calendar](https://discord.com/channels/914720248140279868/923068372428660736) on the MoonDAO Discord server for timing of the meeting.
 Senate meetings are a forum for the Senate to ask deeper questions about a proposal and conduct due-diligence about the submission.

-Proposals must be posted at least 3 days in advance of Senate meetings to give time for the Senate to leave comments on the proposal.
-After the meeting, the Senate will vote on whether the proposal is ready and appropriate to be presented to the MoonDAO members.
+During or immediately after the Town Hall, the Senate will vote on whether the proposal is valid and constitutionally-aligned with [MoonDAO's values](https://publish.obsidian.md/moondao/MoonDAO/docs/Values).

 ## Proposal Timing